thomasbattram/thesis/index/thesis.utf8.md

 If EWAS is discovering some DMPs that influence genes that cause changes in the trait of interest, study power is the limiting factor for detecting overlap.
 For traits with a weak polygenic architecture (few genes explain most of the heritability), such as gene expression [@Wheeler2016; @Mogil2018], discovering almost total overlap would be inevitable even with modest sample sizes.

 ### Little overlap with any GWAS {#little-overlap-with-any-gwas}
-Little correlation was found between geneset enrichment scores for EWAS and GWAS of different traits.
+Little correlation was found between geneset enrichment scores for EWAS and GWAS of non-corresponding traits.
 In a scenario where DNA methylation was capturing a specific facet of a trait one might expect correlation between EWAS of the original trait and GWAS of that facet.
 For example, if changes in DNA methylation associated with smoking were mostly responsible the effect of smoking on lung cancer then one would expect to observe an overlap between the genes and pathways identified by an EWAS of smoking and GWAS of lung cancer.
-This specific example has been examined before, with studies suggesting either methylation at two sites mediate over 30% of the effect of smoking on lung cancer [@Fasanelli2015] or that there is little evidence for a causal effect of DNA methylation on lung cancer [@Battram2019].
+This specific example is explored, in part, in __Chapter \@ref(dnam-lung-cancer-mr)__ under a Mendelian randomization framework and has been examined before, with a study suggesting methylation at two sites (of over 1000 smoking-related sites) mediate over 30% of the effect of smoking on lung cancer [@Fasanelli2015].
 The results of either study suggest most sites will not mediate the effect of smoking on lung cancer and thus there would be little overlap between genes and pathways of an EWAS of smoking and a GWAS of lung cancer.
 This is corroborated by the results of our study: there was little evidence that correlation of pathway enrichment scores between the two, 0.15, was greater than the mean correlation enrichment score across all GWAS-GWAS and GWAS-EWAS correlations, 0.12 (FDR > 0.05).

 It is important to note that overlap between EWAS and GWAS genesets may be missed even if this mediation model is true for various traits.
 As shown in the simulations, detecting this overlap depends on individual study power as well as the underlying genetic and epigenetic architecture of the trait.
 There are further things that may limit detection of geneset overlap that is discussed later on.